nickjackolaisen/BusinessInitiaitive/_posts/statistics/sole proprietorship stats/2023-07-05-sole_proprieotrship_statistics.md

 <details>
 <summary>Reveal the answer!</summary>
 <br>
-<p>The number of sole proprietorships has been steadily increasing over the past two decades.
-According to data from <a href="https://www.statista.com/statistics/542181/us-number-of-sole-proprietorship-establishments/" target="_blank">Statista</a>, there were approximately 23 million registered sole proprietorships in the United States in 1997; this number increased to around 26 million by 2020.
+<p>The number of sole proprietorships in the us has been steadily increasing over the past two decades.
+According to data from the <a href="https://www.irs.gov/statistics/soi-tax-stats-nonfarm-sole-proprietorship-statistics" target="_blank">IRS</a>, there were approximately 23 million registered sole proprietorships in the United States in 1997; this number increased to around 21 million by 2021.
 </p>
 </details>